bhauman/bhauman.github.com/drafts/clojurescript-core-async-todos.md

 and the <code>add-task-modal</code> functions both take the current state and a channel of input messages.

 This is an extremely interesting discovery.
+The
-The input-chan is passed from context to context.
-Each context defines the meaning and availablility of a user action.
+<code>input-chan</code> is passed from context to context.
+Each
+context defines the meaning and availablility of a user action.
 Imagine a more complex set of user interactions where you dive from one context down into another and then coming back up through them.
-You could move from subcontext into subcontext and back out with precise control over the users exprerience and with no record and keep a trail of where your user has been or where they ar going.
+This gives you precise control over the users experience and with no need to manually record a trail of where your user has been.

 <div id="example4" class="example">
 </div>